ismaelbonato/cppPrimer5thEdition/Chapter_07/README.md

 **Answer**

-- Encapsulation is when we hide infomation about the behavior of the class from outside of the class, we can hide members and methods using the Access Control keyword private.
+- Encapsulation is when we hide information about the behavior of the class from outside of the class, we can hide members and methods using the Access Control keyword private.
 - It is used to protect members of the class from changes outside of the scope of the class, changing the objects can lead to errors in the internal behavior of the object.

 ### Exercise 7.19: